 Is Elephant Foot Yam good for you?

 Yes, Elephant Yam vegetable has tons of health benefits.
-See Elephant Foot Yam benefits for all the benefits.
+See Elephant Foot Yam health benefits for all the benefits.

 Is Elephant Foot Yam edible?

 All of the Elephant Yam is edible, including the leaves.
 As long as everything is cooked, all of it can be eaten.
 The actual Suran is widely eaten and extremely popular in countries like India.

 The Elephant Yam is very good to eat and packed with nutrition and health benefits.

 DIY HOW TO GROW SURAN / YAM AT HOME

 Growing and Harvesting Elephant Foot l Chena l Suran l Jimikand

 How to grow Elephant foot yam -planting the yamlets